 During December, the consumer price index (CPI)

 increased a seasonally adjusted 0.6%, the largest monthly increase since February 2013.
 The 7.8% jump in gasoline prices had the greatest influence.
 For the past 12 months, the inflation index has increased 2.7%.
 These figures, and the graph below point to rising inflation.
 The annual inflation rate has not exceeded 2.0% since 2011.
-The core index
+The core price index

 , which excludes energy and food costs, increased 0.2% in February and 2.2% for the past twelve months.
 Economists view the core index as a more accurate measure of inflation since it negates the volatile price fluctuations in the energy and food markets.
 To read the full report released on February 15th visit Bureau of Labor Statistics - Inflation